General Principles

 On the code level this translates to you specifying either:

-• the initial value for an animated property (often referred to as from value)
+the initial value for an animated property (often referred to as

-• the final value for an animated property (to value)
+value)the final value for an animated property (

 Specifying both initial and final values is usually a sign that you're doing more work than necessary or even introducing a bug.